jcornaz/autorel/README.md

 Other platforms aren't supported yet.

-## When running from a CI environment
+## Run from CI environment

-Some CI environment have defaults that can prevent `autorel` to work correctly.
+Some CI environments (like github-actions) have defaults that can prevent `autorel` to work correctly .
 So when running from a CI, make sure to:

 * Make a deep clone of the repository (fetching all history)
 * Fetch the tags

-For this reason and by precaution, `autorel` will fail if it cannot find the previous version in tags.
+By precaution, `autorel` will fail if it cannot finds the previous version in tags.
 Because that would likely be due to a misconfiguration of the CI job.

-If you are actually using `autorel` to release the first version of your software/library, you can use flag `--force` to proceed with the release, even if the previous version is not found.
+If there isn't any previous version because you are actually using `autorel` to release the first version of your software/library, you can use flag `--force` to proceed with the release, even if the previous version is not found.

 ## Configuration